 We recommend that you check the Government’s website for specifics for your own use case to ensure you are operating within the confinements of the law.

 Red diesel is cheaper than regular diesel due to a lower fuel duty applied.
 The fuel is intended for business use, such as in the agriculture, rail transport and marine industries.
 To enable them to make a profit, it’s vital that they can claim certain duties, including gas oil.
 If you use red diesel incorrectly, you are paying the wrong tax and you will be breaking the law.

 We advise people to be absolutely sure they are eligible for using red diesel and to ensure you fill in the correct documentation.

 Red diesel is the same fuel as regular diesel, so any vehicles, equipment and machinery that can be powered on DERV can also run on red diesel, as long as it’s within the law.

 Some common uses include powering generators, machinery, commercial boats, off-road vehicles and commercial heating applications.
 We have a wide range of customers across the UK who purchase red diesel, including milk bottling factories, dairy farms, schools, hospitals and rail transport to name a few.

-IHO’s physical properties are exactly the same as gas oil and it’s commonly used in commercial boilers, dryers and heaters as it preserves output and performance.
+IHO’s physical properties are exactly the same as diesel and it’s commonly used in commercial boilers, dryers and heaters as it preserves output and performance.

 In 2017, it was reported that 15% of total diesel use in the UK was red diesel.
 This accounts for around £2.4 billion a year in tax reductions vs if the diesel was charged at the main rate.